alexspetty/qcalc/README.md

 * Arbitrary Precision and Batch Experimentation:
   Built on GMP, qCalc can compute with very large numbers and run automated tests and field visualizations at scale.

-* Exploratory CLI and Test Suite:
+* Exploratory Command-Line Interface and Test Suite:
   The included scripts and command-line interface allow users to run, test, and expand on all core features.

 ### What Is Exploratory or Speculative